 Mono crystalline: With Mono, wafers cut from a single ‘ingot’ of silicon crystal, making the surface of the crystal flatter.
 Light hitting the panel is therefore perpendicular to the surface.
 This increases efficiency, allowing you to have more power in a smaller area.

-Solar panels are sized in kWp (kilo watts peak) which refers to their performance under STC (Standard Test Conditions).
+Solar PV panels are sized in kWp (kilo watts peak) which refers to their performance under STC (Standard Test Conditions).
 However, you need kWh (kilo Watt hours = units of electrical energy) as the more kWh your system generates the bigger the impact on your bills.
 So what affects solar panel performance in conditions outside of STC?

 Low light level performance: When the light level drops, better quality panels will maintain more power.
 This is affected by the quality of the silicon and the clarity of the glass.

 Temperature co-efficient: Everything electrical increases in resistance the hotter it gets.
 Increased resistance means reduced efficiency.
-Panels with a lower temperature co-efficient are affected less by increases in temperature and are more efficient.
+PV Panels with a lower temperature co-efficient are affected less by increases in temperature and are more efficient.

-Heat capacity: If a solar panel can dissipate heat better it will give better results at high temperatures.
+Heat capacity: If a Solar PV panel can dissipate heat better it will give better results at high temperatures.
 So even if a panel has a good temperature co-efficient, it may perform badly if it can’t dissipate heat effectively.

 Invented and patented by Sunpower, Maxeon technology is the most advanced type of solar cell available today.
-Sunpower’s entire range Maxeon range of panels are the only panels on the market available with Maxeon’s copper backed technology.
+Sunpower’s entire range Maxeon range of Solar PV panels are the only panels on the market available with Maxeon’s copper backed technology.

 Thanks to the explanation above from Sunpower, you can see why these high quality panels are more durable and generate much more energy over their lifetime.
 Sunpower are so confident in the technology they give a market-topping 25-year full cost of replacement warranty and they’re top of the independent field testing carried out by Photon Magazine in Germany.